horaceg/blog/content/posts/bayes.md

     ny.sample("nb_heads", dist.Binomial(N, probs=p), obs=nb_heads)
 ```

 Let's check a prior predictive simulation, i.e. what we would predict without having seen any data.
-We simulate 1 throw with 10_000 samples from the prior distribution:
+We simulate 1 toss with 10_000 samples from the prior distribution:

 ```python